bcoe/wikifetch/README.md

 The Solution
 ------------

 WikiFetch Crawls a Wikipedia article using Node.js and jQuery.
-It returns a structured, JSON-representation of the page:
+It returns a structured JSON-representation of the page:

 ```javscript
 	{